Downtown Montreal Attractions near our hotel

 Looking for some great dining options near our downtown Montreal hotel?
 Looking for some great dining options near our downtown Montreal hotel?
 From a trip to India at Buffet Maharaja or a lunch in Italy at Geppeto’s pizzeria, the Montreal Downtown area has many great restaurants to offer.
 Weinstein & Gavinos, Nickels (Montreal’s TGIF), Spartan’s Rotissery, The Irish Embassy, Three Amigos and Baton Rouge offer a great atmosphere where visitors can unwind and enjoy a great meal.
 For a fine dining experience, Le Piment Rouge, Globe, Buonanotte, Ennio’s or Kaizen Sushi Bar and Restaurant are some of Montreal’s top picks.

-Continuing east on Rue Sherbrooke, natural history aficionados can observe modern and prehistoric animals, rocks, crystals and precious stones at the Redpath Museum on the McGill University campus a popular tourist spot near our Montreal accommodations.
+Continuing east on Rue Sherbrooke, natural history aficionados can observe modern and prehistoric animals, rocks, crystals and precious stones at the Redpath Museum on the McGill University campus a popular tourist spot near our hotel.
 The McCord Museum, just east of the University’s Roddick Gates, boasts a permanent exhibition entitled “Simply Montreal.”
 This eclectic exhibit offers a glimpse of yesteryear, with a selection of First Nations’ (American Indian) objects, a collection of photographs, sports equipment, toys and magnificent gowns worn by the who’s who of Montreal.

 Oscar Wilde once remarked that there are so many churches in Montreal that if you threw a rock in any direction you would probably break a church window.
 Some of the better known churches are Notre Dame Basilica, Saint Patrick’s Basilica, Christ Church Cathedral and Mary Queen of the World Cathedral (Cathédrale Marie-Reine-du-Monde), all located within a stone’s throw of each other and more or less within the downtown Montreal hotel area.